 Not only its unlimited 1.5% cash back on every purchase, but also its easy-to-earn sign-up bonus of $200 after spending $500 in the first three months, a comparably small spending goal for a sign-up bonus, make the Quicksilver an incredibly popular card.
 It’s a smart choice for simple savers and savvy card-stackers alike, especially those who would like a card that earns rewards easily without having to put in too much effort into maximizing rewards.

 On the other hand, the Discover it Cash Back can lead to lucrative rewards, especially in year one.
 Discover is unique in that it matches all the cash back you earn in your first year.
 So, if you max out the card’s bonus categories each quarter (at $1,500 per quarter), you’ll have at least $300 by year’s end (which Discover would match for a grand total of $600).

 It’s possible that any given quarterly bonus category may not align with your regular spending (they change every year), in which case it will be difficult to spend roughly $500 per month.
 However, Discover has already announced its 2022 cash back calendar, which offers a good array of everyday categories.

-However, if you have some credit card debt you’d like to pay off, as well, the Discover it Cash Back’s 14-month 0% intro period on purchases and balance transfers (11.99% to 22.99% variable APR thereafter).
-Keep in mind, however, that Discover will charge you a balance transfer fee of 3% until March 10, 2022, then up to 5% after that date.
+However, if you have some credit card debt you’d like to pay off, as well, the Discover it Cash Back’s 15-month 0% intro period on purchases and balance transfers (12.24% to 23.24% variable APR thereafter).
+Keep in mind, however, that Discover will charge you an intro balance transfer fee of 3% of the amount of each transfer, then up to 5% after that.
 The Discover it Cash Back certainly wins out against the Quicksilver if you have a small amount of credit card debt, but the transfer fee makes it not ideal for larger amounts of debt.

 Capital One Quicksilver: Best for people with multiple cards